asyncapi/website/pages/docs/concepts/asyncapi-document/add-server.md

 weight: 295
 ---

-A server may represent a message broker handling communication between producers and consumers.
-It can also represent other things so please first familiarize first with [Server](/docs/concepts/server) concept.
+A server often acts as a message broker, managing communication between producers and consumers.
+However, it can represent different concepts too.
+To understand this better, please first review our [server concepts doc](/docs/concepts/server).

-Adding and defining servers is useful because it specifies where and how to connect.
-The connection facilitates where to send and receive messages.
+Adding and defining servers is important because it specifies how and where connections are made, enabling the sending and receiving of messages.

-A unique key identifies the server and contains information about the server's connection details, such as the host, protocol, and authentication.
+Unique keys identify the server and contain information about the server's connection details, such as the host, protocol, and authentication.

-Here is an illustration of server information with selected fields:
+Here is a diagram of server information with selected fields:

 ```mermaid
 graph LR